GSA-TTS/identity-handbook/_articles/identity-verification-flow-policy.md

 We want to make it easier for developers to add and remove steps from the Identity Verification flow.
 Suggestions welcome!

-We want to improve `clear_future_steps!` to make fewer assumptions about having a linear flow.
+We want to improve `clear_future_steps!` to make fewer assumptions about having a linear flow of steps.